Thomas Jefferson: Post-presidency (1809–1826)

-Following his retirement from the presidency, Jefferson continued his pursuit of educational interests; he sold his vast collection of books to the Library of Congress, and founded and built the University of Virginia.
-Jefferson continued to correspond with many of the country's leaders (including his two protégées who succeeded him as president), and the Monroe Doctrine bears a strong resemblance to solicited advice that Jefferson gave to Monroe in 1823.
-As he settled into private life at Monticello, Jefferson developed a daily routine of rising early.
-He would spend several hours writing letters, with which he was often deluged.
-In the midday, he would often inspect the plantation on horseback.
-In the evenings, his family enjoyed leisure time in the gardens; late at night, Jefferson would retire to bed with a book.
-However, his routine was often interrupted by uninvited visitors and tourists eager to see the icon in his final days, turning Monticello into "a virtual hotel".
+After his presidency, Jefferson remained influential and continued to correspond with many of the country's leaders (including his two protégées, Madison and Monroe, who succeeded him as president); the Monroe Doctrine strongly resembles solicited advice that Jefferson gave to Monroe in 1823.

 University of Virginia

-Jefferson envisioned a university free of church influences where students could specialize in many new areas not offered at other colleges.
-He believed that education engendered a stable society, which should provide publicly funded schools accessible to students from all social strata, based solely on ability.
-He initially proposed his University in a letter to Joseph Priestley in 1800 and, in 1819, the 76-year-old Jefferson founded the University of Virginia.
+Jefferson envisioned a university free of church influences where students could specialize in new areas not offered at other colleges.
+He believed that education engendered a stable society, which should provide publicly funded schools accessible based solely on ability.
+He initially proposed his university in a letter to Joseph Priestley in 1800 and, in 1819, founded the University of Virginia.
 He organized the state legislative campaign for its charter and, with the assistance of Edmund Bacon, purchased the location.
 He was the principal designer of the buildings, planned the university's curriculum, and served as the first rector upon its opening in 1825.

 Jefferson was a strong disciple of Greek and Roman architectural styles, which he believed to be most representative of American democracy.
 Each academic unit, called a pavilion, was designed with a two-story temple front, while the library "Rotunda" was modeled on the Roman Pantheon.
-Jefferson referred to the university's grounds as the "Academical Village," and he reflected his educational ideas in its layout.
-The ten pavilions included classrooms and faculty residences; they formed a quadrangle and were connected by colonnades, behind which stood the students' rows of rooms.
+Jefferson referred to the university's grounds as the "Academical Village", and he reflected his educational ideas in its layout.
+The ten pavilions included classrooms and faculty residences; they formed a quadrangle and were connected by colonnades, behind which stood the student rooms.
 Gardens and vegetable plots were placed behind the pavilions and were surrounded by serpentine walls, affirming the importance of the agrarian lifestyle.
-The university had a library rather than a church at its center, emphasizing its secular nature—a controversial aspect at the time.
+The university had a library rather than a church at its center, emphasizing its secular nature—controversial at the time.

 When Jefferson died in 1826, James Madison replaced him as rector.
-Jefferson bequeathed most of his library to the university.
-Only one other ex-president has founded a university, namely Millard Fillmore who founded the University at Buffalo.
+Jefferson bequeathed most of his reconstructed library of almost 2,000 volumes to the university.
+Only one other ex-president has founded a university; Millard Fillmore founded the University at Buffalo in 1846.